CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/workflows/usage.md

 ## Prerequisites

-You will need to run the following command to acquire a proxy to access the grid:
+You will need to run the following command to acquire a proxy to access the grid, if the workflow requires access to data on the grid:

 ```bash
 voms-proxy-init -voms cms -rfc
 ```
+Workflows that generate their own data during `step1` should not need a proxy.

 ## Execution